alfar0x/alfar-web3go/README.md

 - rpc: BSC RPC url
 - minutesToInitializeAll: Time to set up all wallets the first time
 - isNewTaskAfterFinish: Choose if wallets run once or keep going
-- isRandomProxy: Decide if it picks a random proxy or uses the wallet number
+- isRandomProxy: Decide if system picks a random proxy or uses the wallet number

 ### Proxies
 Each line is one proxy, with values separated by **;**